Eddie Mathews: Boston, Milwaukee, and Atlanta Braves

 As one of 1954's superstars in American sports, Mathews was chosen for the cover of the first-ever issue of Sports Illustrated magazine.
 Around this time, Ty Cobb said of Mathews: "I've only known three or four perfect swings in my time.
 This lad has one of them."
 Mathews was a powerful pull hitter, and for many years of his career teams would implement the "Mathews shift" when he came to bat.
 The second baseman would shift well to his left, toward first base, and the shortstop would come to the second base side of the bag, leaving a gaping hole between second and third base.
 Mathews delighted in occasionally punching the ball through that hole.

 The Braves won the 1957 National League championship.
 In the World Series, Mathews hit a game-winning home run in the tenth inning of game four.
-The Braves went on to defeat the New York Yankees to win the Series.
-Mathews made the final putout of the Series, a forceout of Gil McDougald on Moose Skowron's hard-hit grounder.
+The Braves went on to defeat the New York Yankees in seven games.
+Mathews made the final out of the Series, a forceout of Gil McDougald on Moose Skowron's hard-hit grounder.